 And if you’re excited about that session, check out our other sessions on topics like expanding patient diversity and inclusion, collaboration between sites and sponsors, change management, and the future of clinical trial tech.

-You can learn more about each session and register on the Research Revolution website.
+You can learn more about each session on the Research Revolution website.